-1 (i) To preside over all meetings of the Caucus; 2 (ii) To provide an agenda for each meeting to those attending; and 3 (iii) To conduct the annual election of officers.
-4 (2) Vice Chairperson: 5 (i) To assume duties of the Chairperson in his/her absence; and 6 (ii) To conduct all votes, not withstanding 45(g)(1)(iii), at meetings.
-7 (h) Office holders shall be elected by a simple majority of a quorum vote by the body for 8 a two (2) - year term.
-9 (i) In the event an officer cannot fulfill his or her term, the following rules shall apply: 10 (1) A vacancy in the Chairperson's office shall be filled by the Vice Chairperson.
-11 (2) A vacancy in the Vice-Chairperson's office shall be filled by a majority vote of a 12 quorum of the membership of the Caucus.
-13 (3) The term of the replaced officers shall begin immediately and shall terminate upon the 14 regular election of new officers.
-15 (j) A quorum shall consist of two-thirds (2/3) of the current membership of the Caucus.
-16 (k) No budget shall be appropriated for any Caucus nor shall any Caucus engage in the 17 raising of funds nor in-kind donations to pay for any of its activities.
-18 (1) All caucuses shall be established by written notification to the Speaker or his/her 19 designee with all elections being held one month after the establishment.
-The two (2) - year 20 election term shall run from the date of said election.
-21 (m) Rules 45(f), 45(g), 45(h), and 45(i) shall not apply to political party caucuses.
-22 (n) Nothing shall preclude the formation of joint caucuses between the house and senate.
-LC01021/SUB A
+1 (2) Vice Chairperson: 2 (i) To assume duties of the Chairperson in his/her absence; and 3 (ii) To conduct all votes, not withstanding 45(g)(1)(iii), at meetings.
+4 (h) Office holders shall be elected by a simple majority of a quorum vote by the body for 5 a two (2) - year term.
+6 (i) In the event an officer cannot fulfill his or her term, the following rules shall apply: 7 (1) A vacancy in the Chairperson's office shall be filled by the Vice Chairperson.
+8 (2) A vacancy in the Vice-Chairperson's office shall be filled by a majority vote of a 9 quorum of the membership of the Caucus.
+10 (3) The term of the replaced officers shall begin immediately and shall terminate upon the 11 regular election of new officers.
+12 (j) A quorum shall consist of two-thirds (2/3) of the current membership of the Caucus.
+13 (k) No budget shall be appropriated for any Caucus nor shall any Caucus engage in the 14 raising of funds nor in-kind donations to pay for any of its activities.
+15 (1) All caucuses shall be established by written notification to the Speaker or his/her 16 designee with all elections being held one month after the establishment.
+The two (2) - year 17 election term shall run from the date of said election.
+18 (m) Rules 45(f), 45(g), 45(h), and 45(i) shall not apply to political party caucuses.
+19 (n) Nothing shall preclude the formation of joint caucuses between the house and senate.